aanya-v/347_Final_Project/README.md

 ## 📂 Notebooks Description

-- **Boosted RF XGBoost.ipynb**: Gradient boosting, Random Forest, and Bagging models
+- **Tree_Methods.ipynb**: Gradient boosting, Random Forest, and Bagging models with original dataset and imputed dataset
 - **Lasso-Ridge-ElasticNet-OLS.ipynb**: Penalized regression models on original dataset (calories.csv)
 - **PCR.ipynb**: Used Principal Component Regression to implement PCA dimensionality then run a regression on the PCs
 - **QTM347-kNN.ipynb**:  Implementation of k-Nearest Neighbors to original dataset (calories.csv)